The vision of the University City Church of Christ is to equip God’s family to seek and save the lost, and to live holy lives by His Word.

 B-12 (Bible-based weekly 12-step meeting).
 From the beginning, the weekly B-12 Recovery Meeting has been an important part.
 Following the typical format of a “step study,” B-12 offers a safe and confidential way for recovery people to share their own experiences, strengths and hopes.
 Each meeting last one hour and provides for volunteer sharing.

-The B-12 meets every Monday from 7:00 p.m. to 8:00 p.m. in the fellowship Hall of the UCCC Worship Center.
+The B-12 meets every Monday from 7:00 p.m. to 8:00 p.m. in the UCCC Family Life Center.
 (Enter via the double metal doors where the “offices” sign is located.

 Professional Referrals.
 In addition to the weekly B-12 meeting and counseling opportunities, UCCC Recovery Ministry also provides professional referral services.
 We can help you find other services here in the Gainesville area.
 As with general information and counseling appointments, referral information can be obtained via the Recovery Direct line.